Adeline Palmier Wagoner: Personal life

 In 1890 Adeline Myers married Harry Epply Wagoner, insurance broker and president of the Wagoner Mercantile Company, a mail order house, son of Henry Hoover Wagoner (1824–1906) and Sophronia L. Wilson.
 They had one son, Stanley Blewett (September 9, 1891 – April 16, 1949, buried at Bellefontaine Cemetery), a graduate of Yale College (B.A.
 1913), where he had been most prominent during the four years, having won many gold medals in all Eastern college meets.
 She died on April 21, 1929.
 After her death, Harry Wagoner remarried with Caroline U. Hoffman, a housekeeper of the American Hotel.

 Wagoner won several prizes as a golf player at Glen Echo Country Club and Algonquin Golf Club.
-She was also an expert swimmer, diver, and equestrienne.
-She was winning in her manner, and kindly disposed to all.
+She was also a swimmer, diver, and equestrienne.

 Family

-Tamarois et Caouquias appears on a map of Illinois in 1718 south of the confluence of the Illinois and Mississippi rivers (approximate modern state area highlighted) from Carte de la Louisiane et du Cours du Mississipi by Guillaume de L'Isle.
+Tamarois et Caouquias appears on a map of Illinois in 1718 south of the confluence of the Illinois and Mississippi rivers (approximate modern state area highlighted) from Carte de la Louisiane et du Cours du Mississi by Guillaume de L'Isle.

 Angelique Chauvin Beaulieu was born in 1742, educated at Quebec, and in 1760 married Michel Beaulieu, making her home in Cahokia, a French-controlled town in Illinois Country, where she became a social leader on account of her superior education and accomplishments.
 Illinois Governor Reynolds said of her, "She was the director-general in moral and medical matters; the peacemaker of the village, whose society was sought by old and young for their improvement."
 In 1914, Wagoner wrote Madame Beaulieu: A Colonial Dame.